 which gives you:

-Note: while Marvin uses a "$" sign for autocompletion and in its icons, you don't necessarily have to tie Reward Points to rewards that you buy yourself!
-Some users choose to do this, but you can also think of it as a helpful pneumonic device.
+Note: while Marvin uses a "$" sign for autocompletion and in its icons, you don't necessarily have to tie Reward Points to rewards that you purchase for yourself!
+Some users choose to do this, but you can also think of it as just a helpful shortcut.

 You can also automatically assign points to Tasks and Projects that match Smart Lists using smart defaults.